MNMCH-REPO/hrts/README.md

 # hrts
-this is the ticketing system for HR
+this is the ticketing system for Human Resource Office of Metro North Medical Center Hospital